The price of Greenland

 The third is that the Danish Realm and the European Union subsidized Greenland to the tune of $872 million in 2023.
 The breakdown was $601 million in a direct block grant to the Greenlandic government to use as it sees fit, $219 million in other Danish spending to support “realm” services (defense, the weather service, customs and border enforcement, air traffic control, etcetera), and $52 million from the E.U. — to which Greenland does not belong, even though Denmark does.6

 I don’t think that the U.S. would really need to spend an extra $219 million to extend federal services to Greenland — there are big economies of scale in those things, except maybe customs and air traffic control.
-But I doubt that Greenlandic voters would agree to a lump sum payment that involved both a cut off of the subsidy and the relinquishment of all future taxes and royalties on oil and mining companies.
+But I doubt that Greenlandic voters would agree to a lump sum payment that cut off of the block grant and relinquished all future taxes and royalties on oil and mining.
+We should therefore subtract the subsidies from the projected federal revenue stream.

 There may be some other economic value from overflight fees and spillovers to the mainland, including expanded tourism.
 Spitballing, call that an extra billion dollars.